etinaude/flowing-glowing/README.md

-# flowing-glowing
+# Flowing Glowing

-this is an arduino project to create an illution of water flowing backwards or staying still with stobe lights and a pump, i will be using quinine (tonic water) and UV lights to cause it to glow as well.
+This is an arduino project to create an illution of water flowing backwards or staying still using a stobe lights and a pump, I will be using tonic water which contains quinine (a bio-luminescent) and UV lights to cause it to glow as well, hense the name flowing glowing or the alias glowing flowing